Capital punishment: By country

-This was soon followed by the fall of Communism in Europe.
-Many of the countries which restored democracy aspired to enter the EU.
-The EU and the Council of Europe both strictly require member states not to practise the death penalty (see Capital punishment in Europe).
+This was soon followed by the overthrow of the communist states in Europe.
+Many of these countries aspired to enter the EU, which strictly requires member states not to practice the death penalty, as does the Council of Europe (see Capital punishment in Europe).
 Public support for the death penalty in the EU varies.
 The last execution in a member state of the present-day Council of Europe took place in 1997 in Ukraine.
 In contrast, the rapid industrialisation in Asia has seen an increase in the number of developed countries which are also retentionist.
 In these countries, the death penalty retains strong public support, and the matter receives little attention from the government or the media; in China there is a small but significant and growing movement to abolish the death penalty altogether.
 This trend has been followed by some African and Middle Eastern countries where support for the death penalty remains high.

 Some countries have resumed practising the death penalty after having previously suspended the practice for long periods.
 The United States suspended executions in 1972 but resumed them in 1976; there was no execution in India between 1995 and 2004; and Sri Lanka declared an end to its moratorium on the death penalty on 20 November 2004, although it has not yet performed any further executions.
 The Philippines re-introduced the death penalty in 1993 after abolishing it in 1987, but again abolished it in 2006.